 New Coke, the greatest failure of the century in marketing

 Coke VS Pepsi, this was a very important issue when I was a kid with a limited budget.
-In the early 1980’s PepsiCo launched a big marketing offensive, like aggressive comparative advertising, using Michael Jackson for advertising, etc. As that seemed to work well, I remember many forward kids switched from Coke to Pepsi.
+In the early 1980’s PepsiCo launched a big marketing offensive, like aggressive comparative advertising, using Michael Jackson for advertising, etc. As that seemed to work well, I remember many forward kids switched from Coke to Pepsi in Japan.
 In 1985, in order to strike a blow back, Coca-Cola launched a long-awaited product after careful preliminary market research.
 It was a “New Coke” which is later judged to be the stuff of legend in the marketing field as the greatest failure of the century.
 Why did the failure happen?
-Was that failure to begin with?
+Was that a failure, to begin with?

 No one knows if a new product will be successful

 Donald Keough, then President of Coca-Cola, said “Some critics will say Coca-Cola made a marketing mistake.
 Some cynics will say that we planned the whole thing.
 The truth is we are not that dumb, and we are not that smart.”
 As he passed away some years ago, nobody knows the truth now.
-What makes it clear is that it is almost impossible even for such a big company as Coca-Cola after careful preliminary market research to see through the result of new product sales.
+What makes it clear is that it is almost impossible to see through the result of new product sales, even for such a big company as Coca-Cola, even after careful preliminary market research.
 How could we do that better?